Get the FREE one-click dictionary software for Windows

 - numb, benumb, blunt

-Derived forms: dullest, dulling, duller, dulls, dulled
+Derived forms: dulling, dullest, duller, dulls, dulled

 Type of: alter, change, desensitise [Brit], desensitize, modify, soften, weaken

-Antonym: bright, lively, sharp, sharpen
+Antonym: bright, lively, sharp

 Encyclopedia: Dull, Perthshire